For many at the Monitor, Afghanistan is personal

 Today, Farouq lives in Ottawa, Ontario, and he is still reaching out a hand to those who are scared.
 This time, however, they are his fellow Afghans, and he is trying to get them out.

-The Monitor has long had close ties with Afghanistan.
+The Monitor has long had close ties with Afghanistan – reporters taken with its beauty and the hospitality that so rarely makes global news.
 It means we know many Farouqs.
-Like me, each of our reporters has been cared for by drivers who encouraged us to take a dip in the Jalalabad River on a hot summer day or interpreters who knew which market had the best melons.
+Like me, each of our reporters has been kept safe and cared for by drivers who encouraged us to take a dip in one of Jalalabad’s rivers on a hot summer day, or interpreters who knew which market had the best melons.

-For many at the Monitor, this is personal.
-We’re working with Farouq and others to try to save those left behind.
-The situation is rife with rumor, misinformation, and fear.
-Even Afghans with all the right documents are caught in a limbo that has no clear end.

 “So many friends are helping,” he says.
 “We need to get people to safety.”